-The Revenge Porn Hotline has seen exponential rises in reported cases around NCII.
-In 2023, they received 18,426 total reports, a 106% increase from the prior year(1) and nearly 10,000 more reports than they received between 2015-2020(2).
+The Revenge Porn Hotline has seen an exponential rise in reported cases of NCII.
+In 2023, they received 18,426 total reports, a 106% increase from the prior year.
+This is nearly 10,000 more reports than they received from 2015 to 2020.

-- Revenge Porn: Unauthorized disclosure of explicit content with the intent to cause distress to the depicted individual.
+- Revenge Porn.
+Unauthorized disclosure of explicit content with the intent to cause distress to the depicted individual.
 This is typically done by a current or former romantic partner.

-- Sextortion: The use of social engineering tactics to obtain intimate images as leverage to financially extort an individual.
+- Sextortion.
+The use of social engineering tactics to obtain intimate images as leverage to financially extort an individual.

 How Does NCII Abuse Happen?

-Social Engineering on Digital Platforms:
+Social Engineering on Digital Platforms

 Many scammers create false personas that are carefully crafted to lure in their targets.
 Using information available on your profile, they are able to assume the role of a prospective peer who shares your interests before asking for explicit content.